Stimulating Regional Interactions and Connections

 - Detailed budget and budget narrative.
 Please see the budget worksheet (.xlsx) for details regarding expenditures.
 (2 pages)

-Grant awardees will be announced at the International Connections Reception on March 7, 2019.
+Grant awardees will be announced at the International Connections Reception in Spring 2020.

 Global Affairs encourages applications for proposals that: